Best Tips for Growing Herb Garden in Apartment Home

 Not all herbs are created equal.
 Some need more space to grow while others may need more sunlight or shade than can be provided.
 Basil, chives, mint, oregano, parsley, rosemary, and thyme are simple to grow and require little maintenance.
 They can all be grown indoors or outdoors, just be sure you have the appropriate sunlight for each!

 Utilizing wall space can help save room when growing an herb garden in an apartment.
 Stack planters or use shelves for smaller pots and plants, making sure they have access to light as needed.
 If you have a balcony, you can use window boxes along the railing for a small outdoor herb garden.
-You can also create a crate planter by lining a rot proof wooden crate with burlap, filling with your choice of soil, and placing your plants.
+You can also create a crate planter by lining a rot-proof wooden crate with burlap, filling it with your choice of soil, and placing your plants.

 While herbs don’t require much space, be sure to give them plenty of room for their roots to grow.
 Skip the shallow pots and choose one with a little more depth.
-Using top quality potting soil can help your plants, but if you choose basic soil, adding some compost into the mix can help give your herbs the nutrients they need to thrive.
+Using top-quality potting soil can help your plants, but if you choose basic soil, adding some compost into the mix can help give your herbs the nutrients they need to thrive.

 Keep your plants well-watered but be careful not to overwater them.
 If the leaves start turning yellow, this means you may be giving the plants too much water or they are lacking proper drainage.
-As opposed to other house plants, herbs typically require more water.
+As opposed to other houseplants, herbs typically require more water.
 This can make them tricky to keep watered properly.
 Water when the first inch or two of soil is dry to the touch.
 Make sure you water the soil they are planted in and not the leaves.

 With careful planning and care, you can enjoy an herb garden year-round no matter where you live.
 Herbs don’t require as much room as fruits and vegetables, but they still need room for their roots to grow and expand.
 Knowing this, it’s important to get a pot that’s the right size for what you are growing.
-Since herbs tend to be smaller plants, you can place planters on windowsills, shelves, or even create a crate planter to grow them indoors.
+Since herbs tend to be smaller plants, you can place planters on windowsills, and shelves, or even create a crate planter to grow them indoors.
 Window boxes are perfect for growing herb gardens in an apartment with a balcony.
 Enjoy fresh, delicious herbs with your favorite meals, even in an apartment.